- United States Court of Appeals for the Seventh Circuit

 - Dean's List

-Brian P. Welch is a member of the Restructuring, Insolvency and Bankruptcy practice at Burke, Warren, MacKay & Serritella, P.C.
+Brian P. Welch is a partner at Burke, Warren, MacKay & Serritella, P.C.
+Brian is a member of the firm's Restructuring, Insolvency and Bankruptcy practice.
 His practice is primarily focused in the fields of bankruptcy, business reorganization, debtor’s and creditor’s rights, insolvency, and commercial litigation.
 Brian’s has represented a diverse group of clients including individual and corporate debtors in Chapter 11 and Chapter 7 proceedings, secured and unsecured creditors, estate representatives such as Chapter 7 and Chapter 11 trustees, plan administrators and assignees for the benefit of creditors.